wp-plugins/wp-retina-2x/readme.txt

 * Are you using an "Image Size" in your posts that is NOT "Full Size"?
 The plugin generates Retina images for all your images except (obviously) the "Full Sizes" and the ones you opted-out in the Settings.
 * Are you using Cloudflare?
 The Cloudflare cache is too "powerful" at the moment, so please set the plugin to use the Client-side method.

-= It's not working with subdomains + the server-method, what can I do? = Use the client-method.
-You can also go to the "Retina-Images" github and ask the developers to do something about it: https://github.com/Retina-Images/Retina-Images/issues?state=open.
+= It's not working with multisite + subdomains + the server-method, what can I do? = Jeremy the creator of "Retina-Images" helped me with this issue.
+Thanks to him, it nows work perfectly since WP Retina 2x 0.4!
+Although you will have to do edit the .htaccess file by yourself, and to add the RewriteRule "^files/(.+) wp-content/plugins/wp-retina-2x/wr2x_image.php?ms=true&file=$1 [L]" as the first RewriteRule.

 = It still doesn't work! =
 Create a new support thread <a href='http://wordpress.org/support/plugin/wp-retina-2x'>here</a> or contact me directly, and always send me a screenshot copy of your "Image Sizes" settings in Settings -> Media, and another screenshot of your Retina Dashboard.
 I will do my best to help you.